-These parent company only financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+These consolidated financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers (hereinafter referred to as "the Regulations") and the IFRSs, IASs, IFRIC Interpretations, and SIC Interpretations endorsed and issued into effect by the FSC.

-(b) Basis of preparation

-(i) Basis of measurement
+- (b) Basis of preparation - (i) Basis of measurement

-Except for the following significant accounts, the parent company only financial statements have been prepared on a historical cost basis:
+Except for the following significant accounts, the consolidated financial statements have been prepared on a historical cost basis:

-- 1) Financial instruments at fair value through profit or loss are measured at fair value; - 2) The defined benefit assets are measured at the fair value of the plan assets less the present value of the defined benefit obligation.

-(ii) Functional and presentation currency
+- 1) Financial instruments at fair value through profit or loss are measured at fair value; - 2) The defined benefit assets are measured at fair value of the plan assets less the present value of the defined benefit obligation. - (ii) Functional and presentation currency

-The functional currency of the company is determined based on the primary economic environment in which the entity operates.
-The parent company only financial statements are presented in New Taiwan dollars, which is the Company's functional currency.
+The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
+The consolidated financial statements are presented in New Taiwan dollars, which is the Company's functional currency.
 All financial information presented in New Taiwan dollars has been rounded to the nearest thousand.